 - Headphones/ear buds are NOT permitted during a ride.

-- Each rider is classified according to age on the day of the event.
+- Each rider is classified according to their age as of December 31st, the year of the event.

 - All riders must attend the “riders’ meeting” held at the staging area 15 minutes prior to the event.